 The neighborhood is also famous for its stunning views of the Mediterranean Sea.
 Visitors can enjoy a stroll along the waterfront promenade, take a boat ride to nearby islands, or simply relax in one of the many beachside cafes.

-Montecalvario is a neighborhood in Naples, Italy with a long history and plenty of character.
+Montecalvario is a famous neighborhood in Naples, Italy with a long history and plenty of character.
 The streets are lined with colorful buildings, and the air is filled with the sound of music and laughter.

 Visitors can find plenty of places to eat and drink, as well as shops selling handmade goods.
 Montecalvario is also home to some churches and historical sites.
 Despite its busy streets, the neighborhood has a relaxed and friendly atmosphere.